 If some of the aforementioned points aren’t possible monthly, choose National Volunteer Week is the time to express your gratitude to your volunteers.
 If you don’t have any events, this week is the perfect time to recognize your volunteers and celebrate milestones, birthdays, and the overall success of the organization—with many thanks to them.
 Happy volunteers will stick around; by honoring them, you’re demonstrating a form of loyalty to them which will very likely be reciprocated.

-National volunteer week has been started from April 18 to April 24, 2021.
+Thee National Volunteer Week has been started from April 17 to April 23, 2022.
 Following are some of the volunteer appreciation week ideas that can be conducted virtually.

 26. Host a Virtual Coffee